absolute-quantum/cats-blender-plugin/README.md

  - The plugin was born

 #### 0.0.2
- - Eye tracking: added a check to see if a vertex group and vertices were assigned to the eye bones before continuing
+ - Added: Eye tracking, added a check to see if a vertex group and vertices were assigned to the eye bones before continuing
- - UI improved
- - Added a auto updater to easily keep track of new updates of the plugin
+ - Added: Added a auto updater to easily keep track of new updates of the plugin
- - Added plugin support (install as addon in blender)
- - Mouth viseme: added a strength modifier for the mixing of the shapes
+ - Added: Mouth viseme, added a strength modifier for the mixing of the shapes
- - Started work on the translate feature
+ - Added: plugin support (install as addon in blender)
+ - Changed: UI improved

+#### 0.0.3
+ - Added: Bone root parenting script, useful for dynamic bones
+ - Added: Pack islands feature for auto atlas
+ - Fixed: Auto atlas half height bug
+ - Fixed: Experimental eye fix script error
+ - Fixed: dropdown boxes now correctly order by A-Z
+ - Changed: Auto atlas will now not error when mmd_tools is not present
+ - Removed: vrc.v_ee from auto visemes (unneeded)

 ## Texture atlas
 ![](https://i.imgur.com/B8Qytpl.png)